2016–2019 United Kingdom railway strikes: Greater Anglia

-In May 2017 the RMT raised concerns over plans by Abellio Greater Anglia to close 57 of its 64 station ticket offices.
+In May 2017 the RMT raised concerns over plans by Greater Anglia to close 57 of its 64 station ticket offices.
 On 17 July, the RMT announced that it would ballot Greater Anglia staff for potential strike action over the planned ticket office closures and the introduction of driver-only operation on Greater Anglia services.
 The ballot was later suspended indefinitely due to progress in negotiations.
 The next day, the RMT started an online petition to halt the closures.
 On 20 July, Clive Lewis, Member of Parliament for the Norwich South constituency, tabled a motion in the House of Commons raising concerns and seeking clarification over Greater Anglia's closure plans.

 On 14 August, the RMT announced that due to a breakdown in negotiations it would resume balloting Greater Anglia staff over industrial action.
 The ballot resulted in a vote in favour of full strike action, with the first two 24-hour strikes taking place on 3 October and 5 October.
 Disruption during the Greater Anglia guard strikes was limited by the company training office staff and placing them into contingency roles on trains during the strike days; the RMT criticised this move, accusing Greater Anglia of raising a 'scab army' to quash the industrial action, threatening passenger safety.
 In response, the RMT launched a full overtime and rest day working ban between 10 October and 6 November.

 Several incidents occurred involving substitute guards, referred to as "Persons Utilised as Guards" or PUGs, during the two October strikes.
 The most serious occurred on 3 October, involving the 13:50 service from Peterborough to Ipswich.
 Upon arrival at Ipswich, the PUG unlocked the doors on the wrong side of the train, resulting in many passengers disembarking onto the tracks.
 Nobody was injured, although the RMT claimed that passenger safety was "jeopardised".
 Further minor incidents involving improperly-trained PUGs occurred on trains at Cromer and Colchester on 3 October, resulting in the RMT alerting the Office of Rail and Road (ORR, the rail safety regulator), over Greater Anglia's actions.
 The ORR issued an interim report on 20 October, identifying "numerous deficiencies" in the use of PUGs during the strikes.
 In the aftermath, the RMT called for Abellio to be stripped of the East Anglia rail franchise.

 Further strike action was held for 48 hours on 8–9 November.
 Despite the controversy over the use of PUGs in the October, the ORR approved Greater Anglia's proposed strike day timetable, which again used PUGs to maintain a similar level of service to the usual timetable.
 Another 24-hour strike was held on 27 December, followed by three further 24-hour strikes on 8, 10 and 12 January 2018.
 A full service was again operated during these strikes, using PUGs.
 The dispute between the RMT and Greater Anglia was resolved on 19 July 2018, where it was agreed that drivers would operate the door providing a second member of staff was on board.